microchip-pic-avr-examples/pic18f16q41-person-detector-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Implementing a PIR Sensor using the PIC18F16Q41
+# Detecting people with a PIR sensor on the PIC18F16Q41 Microcontroller

-In this application, a PIR Click Board™ from MIKROE is used alongside the PIC18F16Q41 on the Curiosity Nano development board to detect movement which triggers the onboard LED when said movement is detected.
-Additionally, a string will be sent to MPLAB Data Visualizer serial terminal indicating whether motion has been detected or not.
+In this application, a PIR Click Board™ from MikroElektronika (MikroE) is used alongside the PIC18F16Q41 on the Curiosity Nano development board.
+When movement is detecting, the LED is triggered by the microcontroller.
+Additionally, a string will also be sent to MPLAB Data Visualizer serial terminal indicating whether motion has been detected or not.
 This demonstration displays the capabilities of the Core Independent Peripherals (CIPs) on the PIC18F16Q41.

 ## Related Documentation